IsaacSchemm/DeviantArtFs/README.md

 If you are writing a Windows desktop application, you can use the forms in the DeviantArtFs.WinForms package to get a code or token from the user using either grant type.

 The DeviantArtAuth class provides methods to support the Authorization Code grant type (getting tokens from an authorization code and refreshing tokens).

+If you need to store the access token somewhere (such as in a database or file), create your own class that implements the IDeviantArtAccessToken or IDeviantArtRefreshToken interface.